Protecting Wealth with Offshore Foundations & Offshore Trusts

 Holding assets under your personal name may leave you at a severe disadvantage.
-In a world filled with lawsuits, creditors, legal battles, and malpractice suits protecting your assets in a safe and tax neutral jurisdiction is more important than ever.
-If you are a persons of means, are a practicing lawyer, doctor, investor or successful professional it is very likely that one time in your career you will be targeted by a grievous party.
+In a world filled with lawsuits, creditors, legal battles, and malpractice suits, protecting your assets in a safe and tax-neutral jurisdiction is more important than ever.
+If you are a person of means, are a practicing lawyer, doctor, investor or successful professional, it is very likely that one time in your career, you will be targeted by a grievous party.

 Protection of wealth is not only for protection against litigation but also extends to family and estate planning, formation and holding of a will and testament, as well as holding of physical and non-physical goods, offshore accounts, offshore banking etc...